jaclu/tmux-packet-loss/README.md

 @packet-loss-history_size     | 6             | How many results should be kept when calculating average loss.<br>I would recommend keeping it low since it will in most cases be more interesting to see current status over the long-term average.
 For a longer-term historical overview it is probably better to use @packet-loss-hist_avg_display.
 6 pings per check takes 5 secs so 6 here means 5 * 6 thus 30 seconds of loss history
 ||
 @packet-loss-weighted_average | 1             | 1 = Use weighted average focusing on the latest data points<br> 0 = Average over all data points
- @packet-loss-display_trend    | 0             | 1 = Display trend with ^ prefix if level is higher than last displayed and v prefix if lower<br>0 = Do not display trend
+@packet-loss-display_trend    | 0             | 1 = Display trend with + prefix if level is higher than last displayed and - prefix if lower<br>0 = Do not display trend
 @packet-loss-level_disp       | 1             | Display loss if this or higher level
 @packet-loss-level_alert      | 18            | Color loss with color_alert if at or above this level.
 Suggestion: set this to one higher than the % that is one loss in one update, this way, a single packet loss never triggers alert, even initially
 @packet-loss-level_crit       | 40            | Color loss with color_crit if at or above this level